-The spotlight is on Windsor Castle and St George’s Chapel this year as it hosts two Royal weddings.
+The spotlight was on Windsor Castle and St George’s Chapel this year when it hosted two Royal weddings.
 Our Windsor Blue Badge Guide Laura Comley-Smith gives us the top 10 facts we need to know about the Castle and its stunning gothic Chapel.

 1) Her Majesty Queen Elizabeth II actually lives here

 Windsor Castle is where the Queen spends most weekends – arriving by Friday and leaving on Monday.

 Red, white and blue is the Union Flag and tells us the Queen is not in residence.
 As soon as you can see yellow or gold, you know it is the Queen’s personal Royal Standard which is raised as soon as she arrives – keep an eye out to see if it changes while you are visiting!